apiraccini/agrovoltaic_and_crops/README.md

 Data on crops and weather conditions are in the pannelli "folder", while relazione_finale.R contains the R code for the analysis.
 File relazione_finale.Rmd is used to produce relazione_finale.html.

+The entire project was conducted in Italian (code comments and final report).

 ## Italian description

 Studio della crescita delle diverse colture in campi dove sono stati collocati pannelli fotovoltaici, progetto di gruppo finale per il corso di Statistica Iterazione.